Terence Eden. He has a beard and is smiling.

 Doctor holding Jackie's phone.

 I'm not sure how many people know this, but I thought I'd share something I learned a few years ago when I worked for a mobile phone seller.
 Most modern smartphones are too expensive for people to purchase outright.
-At the most extreme end, the iPhone 14 Pro Max costs £1,2001.
-So a typical customer […]
+At the most extreme end, the iPhone 14 Pro Max costs £1,200.
+So a typical customer elects to pay £50 per month for 24 months.
+The customer gets a new phone for a reasonable monthly …

 Designing for non-rectangular browser windows